Nutrients come from our food.

 Should You Take Whole Food Vitamins?

-Medical studies are great.
-I love them and I love to cite them in my posts.
+I like them and I like to cite them in my posts.

 They can offer proof where it’s needed.